Skip to content

 Who Should Choose NorthStar?

-NorthStar is worth serious consideration for budget-conscious buyers who want strong value for their investment.
-With an average value score of 6.4 compared to Champion's 3.0, NorthStar generators consistently deliver competitive performance relative to their price point.
-In the best value matchup, NorthStar's e9250s (5.9) outscores Champion's 201160 (5.0), reinforcing this advantage.
+NorthStar is worth considering for buyers who prioritize value above all else.
+With an average value score of 5.8 compared to Champion's 3.0, NorthStar generators tend to offer a stronger cost-to-performance ratio.
+In the best value model matchup, NorthStar's e9250s outscores Champion's 201160 by nearly a full point (5.9 vs 5.0), reinforcing this advantage.
+For budget-conscious shoppers who have already identified the wattage class they need, NorthStar's focused lineup of 7 models can simplify the decision-making process.

 Score Breakdown